 William & Mary's reputation for academic success speaks for itself.
 The students here are eager to be challenged, to be engaged, to inspire, and to be inspired.
-Until this point, you have been actively involved in the educational development of your student, but now it is time to let your son or daughter make those tough decisions themselves.
-What major should he or she choose, what areas peak his or her interest, what happens if he or she begins to struggle?
-Well, Parent & Family Programs offers a list of resources to help you support your student in their academic pursuits and needs.
+Until this point, you have been actively involved in the educational development of your student, but now is time to let your son or daughter make those tough decisions themselves.
+What areas peak his or her interest?
+Which major should he or she choose?
+What happens if he or she begins to struggle?
+Parent & Family Programs offers a list of resources to help you support your student in their academic pursuits and needs:

 The Office of Academic Advising will answer any of your questions related to degree requirements and transfer credits.
 The office is also responsible for pairing each incoming student with a faculty advisor for freshman and sophomore year.
 The advisor will work with the student to develop a personalized course of study.